 The Deep, 1977

-Jacqueline Bisset in a bikini.
-Oh, and some diving.
+Jacqueline Bisset in a bikini, and a (young) buff Nick Nolte making diving cool and sexy.
 Written by Peter ‘Jaws’ Benchley, this thriller sees a vacationing couple duke it out with treasure hunting bad guys on a Bermuda wreck.
-One of the most loved and classic dive movies.
+One of the most loved and classic dive movies, and kinda like a predecessor 2005’s Into The Blue.
 Filmed in the British Virgin Islands on the wreck of the Rhone.

 Connery, back as Bond, heads to the Bahamas to recover two nuclear warheads and try his luck with the wet suit clad ladies.
 Cue huge underwater battles and more one liners than you can shake a martini at.